swisspost/gateleen/gateleen-hook-ts/README.md

 The library uses a two-service architecture:

-1. **EventBusService** - Manages the Vert.x WebSocket connection as a singleton
+1. **EventBusService** - Manages the Vert.x WebSocket connection for one app instance
 2. **HookService** - Manages hook registrations with smart refresh and auto-reconnection

 Benefits: